szilvajuhos/szilvajuhos.github.io/_drafts/useful_bash.md

 ### run a script and log its output [^](#Useful-bash-and-other-tricks)

-All commands in the shell standard channels, most notably the stnadard output and the standard error.
+All commands in the shell have standard channels, most notably the standard output and the standard error (stdout and stderr).
 We have experienced many times that some commands are writing the help text to the standard error, and we can not catch it with `less`.
 When we are trying to scroll in the GATK help page:

 ```
 (gatk4) $ gatk Mutect2| less